Chapter 30. Lead-Based Paint Activities Regulations

 18VAC15-30-550.
 Risk assessment.

-A. A risk assessment shall only be conducted by individuals licensed by the board as risk assessors.
+A. A risk assessment must only be conducted by individuals licensed by the board as risk assessors.

-B. If conducted, a risk assessment shall be conducted as follows:
+B. If conducted, a risk assessment must be conducted as follows:

-2. Background information regarding the physical characteristics of the residential dwelling or child-occupied facility and occupant use patterns that may cause lead-based paint exposure to one or more children age six years and under shall be collected.
+2. Background information regarding the physical characteristics of the residential dwelling or child-occupied facility and occupant use patterns that may cause lead-based paint exposure to one or more children six years of age and younger must be collected.

-3. The following surfaces that are determined, using documented methodologies, to have a distinct painting history, shall be tested for the presence of lead:
+3. The following surfaces that are determined, using documented methodologies, to have a distinct painting history must be tested for the presence of lead:

 a.
 Each friction surface or impact surface with visibly deteriorated paint; and